FieldCommGroup/HART-IP-Developer-Kit/doc/hart-ip-flowdevice-spec.md

 ### Host interface

 The principal Host Interface is HART-IP.
+(More specifically HART-IP Version 1).
 This provides both publish by exception and request/response services to access the HART-IP FlowDevice.
 HART-IP is supported by a wide-range of client applications including data-historians, plant asset management, and many cloud-based applications.

 Evaluation of the FlowDevice can be quickly undertaken using the [Windows HART-IP Client](https://github.com/FieldCommGroup/WindowsHartIpClient).
 This allows low cost evaluation of HART-IP using low-cost Raspberry Pi hardware and open source software.